Kahani Kismat Ki: Synopsis

-Ajit Sharma and his father are robber.
-One day while heist his father is shot and he is arrested by the police and sentenced to two years in jail.
+Ajit Sharma and his father are robbers.
+One day, while in a heist, his father is shot and he is arrested by the police and sentenced to two years in jail.
 After he completes his sentence, he decides to be honest and seek employment, but without any success.
 Then one day he wins some money after beating a wrestler.
-He decides to buy some necessities for his family, which inter alia consists of a school-bag.
+He decides to buy some necessities for his family.
+Which consists of a school bag.
 When Gopuram opens the bag, he finds it filled with cash.
-The family is enraged that Ajit has obtained these funds through crime, but Ajit defends himself, finds out who the owner (Premchand) is and returns the money to him.
+The family is enraged that Ajit has obtained these funds through crime, but Ajit defends himself, finds out who the owner (Premchand) is, and returns the money to him.
 A gratified Premchand employs Ajit with a generous remuneration.
-Ajit meets with Premchand's daughter, Rekha, and both fall in love, and would like to get married.
+Ajit meets with Premchand's daughter, Rekha, and they fall in love.
+They would like to get married.
 Before that could happen, a woman comes forward claiming that Ajit is her husband, and is also the father of a child; the police arrest Ajit for the murder of a man named Karamchand.
 As a result, Premchand fires him from employment, his family will have nothing to do with him, and Ajit must now come to terms that he may face the death penalty.